What to Do After a Total Loss Auto Accident

 Knowing how much you owe on your vehicle can prepare you in case your auto loan is greater than the current value of the vehicle.
 Hopefully, if you are underwater on your loan you have gap insurance or loan/lease payoff on your car insurance policy.
 Total loss claims are not paid out based on what you owe but on the actual cash value at the time of loss.

 Do Some Research on Your Own to Determine the Value of Your Vehicle

 Researching the value of your vehicle is not mandatory.
 Your research gives you an idea of whether or not the insurance company is in the ballpark with its final payout figure.
 Investigate the value of your vehicle the following ways to determine its value:

-- Check Kelly Blue Book for figures on your vehicle.
-Insurance companies do not base payouts strictly by Kelly Blue Book, however, the site does a good job at placing a value on a vehicle.
-For someone who is not familiar with car values, Kelly Blue Book is a convenient tool.
+- Check Kelley Blue Book for figures on your vehicle.
+Insurance companies do not base payouts strictly by Kelley Blue Book, however, the site does a good job at placing a value on a vehicle.
+For someone who is not familiar with car values, Kelley Blue Book is a convenient tool.